Fiji is a tropical, friendly yet unusual place to spend some time on a medical elective placement.

 INCLUSIONS (Viti Levu Clinic): Pre-departure advice, support and information pack, Contribution to the Clinic, Airport transfers, Accommodation at a comfortable guesthouse in a twin bedded room with ensuite bathroom, ceiling fan, air-conditioning and coffee making facilities.
-The accommodation is a 15 minute walk to the clinic, Daily continental breakfast and tropical dinner, A swimming pool is onsite along with a variety of sporting activities, On Site Medical Supervisor.
+Daily continental breakfast and tropical dinner, A swimming pool is onsite along with a variety of sporting activities, On Site Medical Supervisor.
 DocTours T-shirt and personalised luggage labels.

 EXCLUSIONS (Viti Levu Clinic): Lunches, snacks and drinks, Items of a personal nature (eg telephone and laundry), Travel Insurance, Medical Elective Registration Fees of FJD$510 (AUD$340), Work Permit of FJD$190 (AUD$130) – payable in Fiji, Passport fees, Vaccinations, Flights (and taxes) to and from Nadi, Fiji.

 The large public hospitals continue to experience shortages of doctors, nurses and consumables and therefore they will appreciate your assistance to lend a hand and possibly take some medical supplies.

 The most common local conditions include NCD’s (particularly diabetes and heart disease), drownings and general medicine.
 All departments and specialties are short-staffed and therefore there are only limited places available for students.
 The skills that are most in need include general surgeons, orthopaedics, anaesthetists, pharmacists, O&G, dentistry, ICU and A&E.

 Volunteers are welcomed with a short orientation at the hospital and will work alongside a local staff member.
 We provide you with an information booklet and a list of recommended items to take with you.